thisavoropaev/cv/README.md

 # Personal CV
-My personal CV in html with pdf generation hosted with gh-pages.
-Using webpack2 and some node.js.
+My personal CV in html with pdf generation hosted with githhub pages.
+Using webpack and some node.js.

 `npm install` for install all dependencies.